Odor in Well Water

 2. Check for Odors in Cold & Hot Water

-Run a hose bib or tap as close to the well as possible, fill a 5-gallon bucket or another container, and check for odors. if you smell a “rotten egg” odor, this is hydrogen sulfide gas.
+Run a hose bib or tap as close to the well as possible, fill a 5-gallon bucket or another container, and check for odors.
+If you smell a “rotten egg” odor, this is hydrogen sulfide gas.

 Iron and sulfur bacteria can interact with the anode rod in water heaters, resulting in hydrogen sulfide gas only in the hot water.
 Changing the anode rod to an aluminum rod can often solve this problem.

 It is recommended that you drain your water heater at least once per year.
-This will flush out sediment that may accumulate in the bottom and give you an idea of your sediment's type and color if any is present.
+This will flush out sediment that may accumulate in the bottom and give you an idea of your sediment's type and color, if any is present.

 If your toilet tank, water heater, or water tap appear to exhibit symptoms of bacterial contamination, your next plan of action should be to: